Commerce

 11 Economics: 11Eco Full Year

-Course Description: This course consists of studying economic principles such as price determination in Markets, financial decision making and the economic relationships between business.
+Course Description: This course consists of studying economic principles such as price determination in Markets, financial decision making and the economic relationships between the different sectors in the economy.

 Recommended Entry Criteria: Nil